hackolade/docker/Studio/README.md

 with a tag “hackolade:latest”:

-`docker build --no-cache -f Dockerfile.app -t hackolade:latest .`
+`docker build --no-cache --pull -f Dockerfile.app -t hackolade:latest .`

-The example uses a [Dockerfile.app](Dockerfile.app) which references a base [image](https://hub.docker.com/repository/docker/hackolade/studio) with all prerequisites needed to run Hackolade.
+The example uses a [Dockerfile.app](Dockerfile.app) which references the latest base [image](https://hub.docker.com/r/hackolade/studio) with all prerequisites needed to run Hackolade.
 The latest version of Hackolade will automatically be downloaded.
 The image has a pre-created user “hackolade” with UID 1000 and GID 1000, which may be needed to synchronize permissions between container and host system.